tdv/redis-cpp/README.md

 ## Resp
 [Source code](https://github.com/tdv/redis-cpp/tree/master/examples/resp)
 **Description**
-The "Resp" example demonstrates a basic RESP serialization with Redis-Cpp without communication with Redis server.
+The "Resp" example demonstrates a basic RESP serialization within redis-cpp without communication with Redis server.
 It's only an exampe to show how to use RESP serialization with redis-cpp librarry.
 ```cpp
 // STD
 #include <cstdlib>